niallmandal/Hamsa/README.md

 ![](demo/zoom.gif)

 Moving two open hands towards or away from eachother will zoom out and in, respectively.
 The line formed between each hand represents the distance between each hand.
 The __derivative__ in respect to the length of the line is also displayed as __dy/dx__.
 A positive slope indicates a growth in the length of the line, so the program will zoom according to the value of __dy/dx__ at that point in time.
 A larger positive __dy/dx__ will zoom in more clicks relative to a smaller positive __dy/dx__.
 If the derivitave is negative, the same will happen but the program will zoom out instead.

-*NOTE: The UI mimics both keyboard and mouse input, and does not communicate with Fusion 360 directly*